Multi-frequency study of large size radio galaxies 3C 35 and 3C 284: Introduction

 \section{Introduction}

-Radio galaxies (RGs) are the astronomical objects having lobe-jet structure hosted by optical galaxies situated between the radio lobes.
-From observations, it is noticed that each massive galaxy harbours Super-Massive Black Holes (SMBHs) \citep{Ri98}.
-A narrow collimated feature called `jets' connects the centre to the outer lobes, which are the indicators of the beams transporting the energy from the core to the outer lobes.
-The overall linear sizes of RGs are observed to have a range of hundreds of kpc \citep{Br81, Al87, Ko06, Ma09} to over an Mpc \citep{Mu06}.
-The large sizes of these RGs mean that they are not only capable of interacting with the interstellar medium, but also to the environment in which the galaxy itself exists.
-These RGs are useful to understand the effects of electron energy loss in lobe plasma due to inverse-Compton scattering with Cosmic Microwave Background Radiation (CMBR) photons at various redshifts \citep{Ko04} and, the spectral and dynamical ageing analyses to explain the evolution of the sources \citep{Ko06, Ko08, Ja08, Ma09}.
+{ Radio galaxies (RGs) are astronomical objects with a lobe-jet structure hosted by optical galaxies situated between the radio lobes.
+From observations, it is noticed that each massive galaxy harbours super-massive black holes (SMBHs) \citep{Ri98}.
+A narrow collimated feature called `jets' connects the centre to the outer lobes, which are the indicators of the beams transporting energy from the core to the outer lobes.
+The jets are the bipolar relativistic outflows of ionised material originating from the vicinity of the SMBH.
+The overall linear sizes of RGs range from hundreds of kpc \citep{Br81, Al87, Ko06, Ma09} to over an Mpc scale \citep{Mu06, Da17,Da20,Oe22}, though giga-Hertz peaked spectrum sources and compact steep spectrum radio sources with sub-kpc scale structures are also found \citep{Go23,Od91}.
+However, the linear size ($L$) of the powerful radio galaxies depends on their radio luminosity ($P$) and redshift ($z$).
+From the earlier work, examination of the angular size ($\theta$)-$z$ relationship suggested that $L$ decreases with $z$ \citep[e.g.][]{Mil71, Wa74}, but this relation could also be explained via an inverse correlation between $L$ and $P$ \citep{St77, Wa77}.
+Investigation of the {$\theta$}-$z$ relationship \citep[e.g.][]{Oo87,Si88} suggested that the physical sizes ($L$) of radio galaxies appear to depend on redshift by $L\propto(1+z)^{-3}$.
+The large size of these RGs means that they are not only capable of interacting with the interstellar medium but also with the environment in which the galaxy exists.
+These RGs are useful to understand the effects of electron energy loss in lobe plasma due to inverse-Compton scattering with Cosmic Microwave Background Radiation (CMBR) photons at various redshifts \citep{Ko04} and the spectral and dynamical ageing analyses to explain the evolution of sources \citep{Ko06, Ko08, Ja08, Ma09, Ma20}.